Go to content

 Once notified, the NSW Electoral Commission will amend the registered details of the candidate or group.

-Notify the NSW Electoral Commission of a change in registered details using Funding and Disclosure Online or contact us to request a "change in registered details" form.
+Candidates and groups must notify the NSW Electoral Commission of a change in registered details using Funding and disclosure online or contact us to request a 'Change in registered details' form.

 The NSW Electoral Commission may notify the registered candidate or group, in writing, if it believes the candidate or group has failed to notify of any changes to registered details.